realtnt/gs_project_1/lib/music_list_class.md

 _Put or write the user story here.
 Add any clarifying notes you might have._

-> As a user
+As a user
->
->So that I can keep track of my tasks
+So that I can keep track of my music listening
->
->I want a program that I can add todo tasks to and see a list of them.
+I want to add tracks I've listened to and see a list of them.

-> As a user
->
-> So that I can focus on tasks to complete
->
-> I want to mark tasks as complete and have them disappear from the list.

 ## 2. Design the Class Interface